 Chichester Careline provided by PPP Taking Care

-Chichester Careline provides telecare systems installed in a customer’s home by a 24-hour staffed Alarm Receiving Centre (ARC).
+Chichester Careline is a PPP Taking Care brand which provides telecare systems installed in a customer’s home by a 24-hour staffed Alarm Receiving Centre (ARC).
 Chichester Careline is provided by PPP Taking Care.

 You may receive marketing from Chichester Careline provided by PPP Taking Care.
 If you wish not to receive marketing from Chichester Careline or to review your information, please contact Chichester Careline on 01243 778688.
 Alternatively, you can contact Careline by post: Chichester Careline, Florence Road, Chichester PO19 7QU.